aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/big_vector.md

 <a id="0x1_big_vector_EVECTOR_NOT_EMPTY"></a>

-Cannot destroy a non-empty vector
+Cannot destroy a non&#45;empty vector

 <pre><code>const EVECTOR_NOT_EMPTY: u64 &#61; 2;<br/></code></pre>